maartenba/maartenba.github.io/_posts/2020-06-18-a-sustainable-nuget-marketplace-will-have-to-compete-with-the-nuget-gallery.markdown

 Great!
 If we all move our projects under the .NET Foundation, our company-users can be reasonably sure there is a good license in place, and projects get some help with certificates, legal, administration and so on.

-Essentially, these foundations try to solve adoption open source by other companies, and in some aspect provide a means of picking up a project when core contributors left.
+Essentially, these foundations try to solve adoption of open source by other companies, and in some aspect provide a means of picking up a project when core contributors left.
 There have not been such cases as far as I know, so this may even turn out not to be the case.